peteroupc/peteroupc.github.io/graphics.md

 - Classic games tended to aim for a frame rate of 30, 40, or 60 frames per second.
 - Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in classic multimedia and game applications. [^8]

-These limitations were inspired by the graphics limitations of PC games in the mid- to late 1990s and of classic handheld game consoles.
+These limitations were inspired by the graphics limitations of&mdash;

+- PC games in the mid- to late 1990s,
+- home game consoles (handheld and for TVs) released before 2000, and
+- the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics capability.

 A game may impose further resource limits to the specifications given here (for example, to reduce the maximum number of 3D polygons, to disallow polygons, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
 I would also be interested in learning about a free and open-source graphics library that implements this specification.[^9]  An example of an optional restriction is that the game must be limited to colors in the so-called _VGA palette_ (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).